babelsociety/website/content/blog/beyond-market-economy/index.md

 In this article we want to better understand what Market Economy is, why we need an alternative and how it could look like.

-We aim for a broad audience, hence we will try to explain all terms in a simple way, even though sometimes it doesn't abide to a more strict economic definition.
+We aim for a broad audience, hence we will try to explain all terms in a simple way, even though sometimes it doesn't abide to a strict economic definition.

 # What is Market Economy?

-A Market Economy is an economy that distributes good and services through a market.
+A Market Economy is a category of economic models where products are distributed through markets.

 A market is composed by priced products, buyers and sellers.

-For now, we will define price as the monetary value you need to buy a product.
+For sake of simplicity, we define "price" as the monetary value accepted in exchange for a product.

 A product is anything that can be exchanged for money, such as goods, services and labor.

-A buyer is a person or a group of people that want to exchange money for a product sold in the market.
+A buyer is a person or a group of people that want to exchange money for a product sold in a market.
 They can freely decide what products to buy, their only limitation is the amount of money available.

 A seller is a person or a group of people whose goal is to sell a product on the market for a profit.
 They can freely decide how to acquire the product and what to sell, but they are limited by the capital available and their environment.

 Any person participating in a market economy will act as a seller when they acquire money, and as a buyer when they consume money.

 Profit is when a seller exchange a product for more money they used to acquire it.
 Suppose that to produce 1kg of apples I spend $0.70, then if I sell it for $1.00, I'll net a profit of $0.30, that I can now use to buy something else.

 The profit aspect is very important, given that this is the only way in markets to let money flow and the keep the economy working.

 In theory sellers can decided by themselves at what price sell their products, however higher the price, less people will buy it.